royruddle/tutorials-and-talks/README.md

 -	To gain experience of an efficient and rigorous workflow
 -	To learn how to communicate your findings

 **Is this workshop for me?** The workshop is open to everyone, irrespective of your level of knowledge about data quality.
-However, you will get the most out of the course if you have familiarised yourself with the Practical Guide to Characterising Data and Investigating Data Quality (https://doi.org/10.5518/1481), which was written by a team that I led.
+However, you will get the most out of the course if you have familiarised yourself with the [six-step data quality workflow](https://doi.org/10.5518/1481), which was written by a team that I led.
 No prior technical knowledge is assumed for this workshop.
 You may use any software for the practical work and you need to bring a laptop to use for that practical work, with the software installed.